Red Book refers to a set of professional specifications for audio CD's. The reason it’s called that is very, very simple - I promise! Ready?

 And if you expect your work to be professionally replicated, your production master CD must conform to the tech specs outlined in this book.

-Every CD I master for my clients adhere to this professional standard.
+Every CD I master adheres to this professional standard.

-CD players are made to read the red book standard discs.
+CD players are made to read these industry standard discs.
 Therefore, your CD will play in any CD player.
 You wanna be heard, right?!

-All red book discs are written in Disc-At-Once (DAO) mode.
+All discs are written in Disc-At-Once (DAO) mode.

 Warning!
-When it comes to the Red Book CD standard, not all software is created equal!
+Not all software is created equal!
 Only specialized CD mastering software will create such a CD master.

-If the disc you get from a studio is not accompanied by a “PQ Sheet” you probably do not have a red book disc.
+If the disc you get from a studio is not accompanied by a “PQ Sheet” you probably do not have a industry standard disc.

-Needless to say, all my clients who want physical CD masters, will always get the accompanying PQ Sheet.
+Needless to say, all the people I work with who want physical CD masters, will always get the accompanying PQ Sheet.

 An audio CD contains sub-code data which are designated by the letters P to W.